 The table below is a list of mayors who are included in the study.
-The list includes information on the names, municipalities, and political parties that they represented at the time of the attack, the date of the attack, and whether this was a successful or failed assassination attempt.
+The list includes information on their names, municipality and political party that they represent at the time of the attack, date of the attack, and whether this was a successful or failed assassination attempt.

-3. Any cases which mention that the mayor was not present at the attacks on the office/residence is categorized as unharmed.
+^{3.} Any cases which mention that the mayor was not present at the attacks on the office/residence is categorized as unharmed.
 Also, I check for similar verbs for female mayors, with o's in the end replaced with a's.